Match Ultrasonic Cleaner Frequency to Cleaning Task

 What Ultrasonic Frequency Should I Use?

-In a sentence, the lower the frequency the larger the bubbles and the more vigorous the cleaning action – although the relative size of bubbles is not observable by the naked eye.
+In a sentence, the lower the ultrasonic frequency the larger the bubbles and the more vigorous the cleaning action – although the relative size of bubbles is not observable by the naked eye.

 Dual-frequency ultrasonic cleaners are a good choice if you clean a variety of products with differing characteristics.